 Since there’s little point in asking Mac related questions to a Windows User (and vice-versa), you can create different sets of questions for Mac and Windows related questions and redirect visitors to the right set based on what OS they use.
 Here’s how you do that inside Google Docs forms.

 Reason 8.
-Google Docs forms are great for conducting internal surveys as well if you are using Google Apps in the organization.
+Google Forms are great for conducting internal surveys as well if you are using Google Workspace in the organization.
 That’s because Google Docs can automatically record the email addresses of people (your employees) who fill out the form.
 You can also have anonymous surveys inside Google Apps.

 Also see: The Google Docs Guide